leopoldch/ai_board_games/README.md

   - `parser.add_argument("-s", "--server-url", default="http://server.url")`

 To test locally, there is another file named `test_gopher.py` (resp `test_dodo.py`) that you can use.

+### Thoughts and feelings about the project

+This project was very instructive and fun, we competed to find the best solution.
+The competition made us really implicated in this project and we took it very serious.
+We tried to go beyond the course to find other algorithms.
+It was really good fun to test our algorithms playing against friends.

+We also thought about training a model using pytorch however :
+- the model would have been trained upon an unique grid size at a time
+- the model would have taken some time to learn how to play
+- the model would have been efficient playing to random actions but maybe not to real players

+An efficient way to do it would have been to train a model to search for the best move to explore first inside an MC or MCTS algorithm.

+These algorithms work pretty good.
+During the tournament, We lost to one person on Gopher (warmup) and timed out once wich feels very frustrating.
+On Dodo We didn't lose except to one person (which we played against twice unfortunately...).

+As a conclusion, we are pretty proud of our work, and we learnt a lot about game solving algorithms.

 <br/><br/><br/>
 > Credits: `leopold.chappuis@etu.utc.fr` `aissa.kadri@etu.utc.fr`